Safe On-Campus Living and Housing

-- On August 7, Mount Holyoke College announced that most students would not be coming back to live on campus this fall.
+- In her message on August 7, President Sonya Stephens announced that most students would not be coming back to live on campus this fall.
 Students who had previously applied to live on campus for the fall 2020 semester should check their emails for further information from Residential Life about moving forward.

 Students Living Off-Campus